tj/co/Readme.md

-  On my machine 30,000 sequential stat()s takes an avg of 570ms, while the same number of sequential stat()s with `co()` takes 610ms, aka the overhead introduced by generators is _extremely_ negligable.
+  On my machine 30,000 sequential stat()s takes an avg of 570ms, while the same number of sequential stat()s with `co()` takes 610ms, aka the overhead introduced by generators is _extremely_ negligible.

 ## License